yochaigal/cairn/wip/2e/dungeon-seeds.md

 _The Crimson Path believe that if the original Relic were recovered, they might bend its power to destroy their the Azure Legion forever.
 However every attempt to plumb the temple's depths has been countered by their former brethren.
 A recent attack has left many of their number dead, and the remaining members have since fled the temple to regroup._

-_The Azure Legion feel a great sense of shame over their ancestor's actions believe that if the original Relic were destroyed, the temple would be healed again and their shame expunged.
+_The Azure Legion feel a great sense of shame over their ancestor's actions and believe that if the original Relic were destroyed, the temple would be healed again and their shame expunged.
 Unfortunately, a long-standing tradition prohibits any members from seeking the Relic, so as to avoid the mistakes of the past._

-_In the center of the temple (between **3** and **4**) a massive crack (the Fracture) splits the dungeon in two, and acts as a sort of demilitarized zone.
+_In the center of the temple (between **3** and **4**) a massive crack (the Fracture) splits the dungeon in two, acting as a sort of demilitarized zone.
 Both Factions realize that only death lies across its threshold._

 _Hidden deep within the dungeon is a Relic called the **Woodturn**.
 It is capable of petrifying trees, wood, or other plant life through mere contact.
 If not properly contained it could turn an entire forest into a wasteland!_